 - Take it to a mechanic to have it inspected for any issues.
 Let them know you’re thinking about buying it and you’d like their feedback on the vehicle’s condition.

 - Get a vehicle history report.
 It can provide valuable information about previous owners, significant accidents, and floods.

 - Make sure you ask questions about how the vehicle has been maintained.
 Good owners will have a complete maintenance history to show you.
 Also, ask about any breakdowns, accidents, and other incidents that could’ve affected the vehicle.

 How to Buy a Used Car From a Dealer

 Buying a used car from a dealer often lends a little more confidence in your purchase, but it doesn’t mean you’re absolved of doing your due diligence.
 If you’re considering buying a dealer’s used car, make sure you:

 - Can get a warranty.
 Most legitimate dealers should be willing to offer some type of warranty on the vehicle.

 - Take it for a test drive.
-Never purchase a car — even from a reputable dealer — without driving it.
+Never purchase a car – even from a reputable dealer – without driving it first.

 - Negotiate the price.
 The sale price at a dealership is usually going to be higher than if you went through a private party.
-Although there is less room for negotiation, the price is not set in stone.
+Although there’s less room for negotiation, the price may not be set in stone.
 Don’t be afraid to haggle.
 Not sure of what a vehicle is valued at?
 Many people use Kelley Blue Book® to check a used car’s value.

 - Don’t get distracted by other deals.
 If you have your mind made up on a certain used car, don’t let sales pitches or other shiny cars distract you from the task at hand.
 Keep your goal – as well as your budget – firmly in mind when you go to the dealership.